 Statins are a group of medicines that work to lower your cholesterol.
-According to the Mayo Clinic, statins are able to lower cholesterol by blocking a substance your body needs to make cholesterol.
+According to the American Heart Association, statins are able to lower cholesterol by blocking a substance your body needs to make cholesterol.
 Statins may also help your body reabsorb the cholesterol in your arteries, which could be causing blockages.
-By doing this, the lower cholesterol levels may prevent heart disease, heart attacks or strokes.1
+Statins also help lower triglycerides (blood fats) and raise your good cholesterol (HDL) levels.1 By doing this, the lower cholesterol levels may prevent heart disease or strokes.2

 Some common names of statins are atorvastatin, simvastatin, rosuvastatin, pravastatin, lovastatin.

 You don't want your first sign of heart disease to be a heart attack.
-That's why it's so important to know what your risk of heart disease may be—the leading cause of death in this country for both men and women.
+That's why it's so important to know what your risk of heart disease may be—heart disease is the leading cause of death in this country for both men and women.3

 - High cholesterol